lemonysam/Sequencer/README.md

 ## To Use
 Press the first letter of the instrument name to voice it on the current beat.

-press `enter` to start and pause playback and press `escape` to stop quit.
+press `enter` to start and pause playback and press `escape` to quit.

 You can edit in realtime by hitting keys during playback.